Eczbek/xieite/docs/geometry/Polygon.md

 &nbsp;

 ## Description
-A class representing a polygon.
+A structure for representing a polygon.

 &nbsp;